open-power/skiboot/doc/device-tree/vpd.rst

 ========================

 VPD provides the information about the FRUs (Field Replaceable Unit) present in the system and each vpd node in the device tree represents a FRU.
-These node and their properties are specific to the FSP-based systems, passed to the skiboot in the form of FSP-defined HDAT structures. skiboot parses these structures and add respective nodes in the device tree.
+These properties are passed to skiboot in the form of HDAT structure.
+Skiboot parses these structures and adds respective nodes in the device tree.
+These properties are available in all system except POWER8 BMC based system.

 .. code-block:: dts